EsportToys/TPMouse/README.md

 # AutoWarpd
-a hacky version of [rvaiya/warpd](https://github.com/rvaiya/warpd)'s Grid Mode, implemented in AutoIt for Windows.
-Hotkeys are the same except modifiers are Ctrl+Win
+A hacky version of some of [rvaiya/warpd](https://github.com/rvaiya/warpd)'s features, implemented in AutoIt for Windows.

 Decided to make this on a whim after this discussion on HN: https://news.ycombinator.com/item?id=33222215

 ## Instructions:

+### Grid Mode
-1. Press `Ctrl` `Win` `G` to activate overlay.
-You'll see a thin grey border surrounding your screen.
+1. Press `Alt` `Shift` `G` to activate overlay.
+You'll see your main cursor switched to a crosshair, and a thin grey border surrounding your screen.

 ![image](https://user-images.githubusercontent.com/98432183/196135124-73a95c99-404e-43e1-b09d-3f94602b31a0.png)